|Favre wants release from Packers|

 |Written by Admin|

-The team said it would do ``what's right'' in response to Favre's request, which was first reported by ESPN..
+Favre asked the Packers to release him so he can return to the NFL with another team after apparently being told his latest retirement reversal wasn't welcome news in Green Bay.
+The team said it would do ``what's right'' in response to Favre's request, which was first reported by ESPN on Friday.

-``Brett earned and exercised the right to retire on his terms,'' the team's statement read.
+``Brett earned and exercised the right to retire on his terms,'' the team's statement said.

 ``We wanted him to return and welcomed him back on more than one occasion.
 Brett's press conference and subsequent conversations in the following weeks illustrated his commitment to retirement.
 The finality of his decision to retire was accepted by the organization.
 At that point, the Green Bay Packers made the commitment to move forward with our football team.''

-The 38-year-old Favre retired March 6 after a 17-year career, but almost immediately began dropping hints that he was having second thoughts.
+The 38-year-old Favre retired March 6 after a 17-year career, openly sobbing as he contemplated a future without football.
+But almost immediately, he began dropping hints that he was having second thoughts.

-The Packers statement said Favre now has the right to petition NFL commissioner Roger Goodell to be reinstated, at which point he would return to the team's active roster.
+The Packers' statement said Favre, who was placed on the reserve/retired list, has the right to petition NFL commissioner Roger Goodell to be reinstated - a request the league would grant automatically.
+After that, Favre would return to the team's active roster.

 But the statement did not specify what the Packers would do after that, beyond doing ``what's right and in the best interest of the team.''